wbloc/learngit/readme.txt

 hello,this is dev branch doing.

-confilct solution,creating a new branch is quick and simple
+conilct solution,creating a new branch is quick and simple

+shit